Friday, November 28, 2014

 For 20 years, Cadogan rose up the diplomatic ladder in the Foreign Office, heading a small, but influential, League of Nations section.
 Between 1933 and 1936, Cadogan was posted to Peking, where he established a good relationship with Chiang Kai-shek (see also Chiang Kai-shek’s diaries).
 Against his own inclination, he was obliged to enact a British policy towards China that was compromised by its need to stay friendly with Japan, a country that had growing military and political ambitions in China.
 In 1935, Cadogan’s legation was upgraded to an embassy, and he was promoted to ambassador.
 However, the following year, the foreign secretary, Anthony Eden, invited him back to London to become deputy under-secretary in the Foreign Office.
 By 1938 Cadogan had been made permanent under-secretary - the highest ranking civil servant in the Foreign Office.

 Cadogan assumed an increasingly important role through the Second World War with both Winston Churchill and Eden relying on his advice and efficient administration.
 At one point, it was even rumoured he himself might be appointed foreign secretary.
 After the war, he was appointed the first Permanent Representative of the United Kingdom to the United Nations, a position he retained until 1950.
 Subsequently, he served as chairman of the governors of the British Broadcasting Corporation until 1957.
 He died in 1968.
 Cadogan was widely respected for his ability, character, and experience, and he enjoyed much prestige in diplomatic circles, though never became a public figure as such.
 He was admitted to the Privy Council in 1946, and appointed to the Order of Merit in 1951.
-Further information is available from Wikipedia, the Cadogan Family Archive, or The Peerage.
+Further information is available from Wikipedia, The Churchill Archives Centre, or The Peerage.

 Cadogan kept a regular diary from the beginning of 1933 to the last year of his life.
 It was first edited by David Dilks and published in 1971 by Cassell & Company as The Diaries of Sir Alexander Cadogan, OM, 1938-1945.
 The fact that Cadogan had kept a diary was known for a good 20 years prior to this: various authors - not least Winston Churchill - used a few extracts in their own publications.
 But only one author had seen the full manuscript before then - Sir Llewellyn Woodward who compiled the official history of British foreign policy in the Second World War.